thomasstep/site-analytics/README.md

 ### Presentation Layer

-Code for the presentation layer is contained in the `/site` folder.
+Code for the presentation layer is contained in the `/site` and `/siteTemplates` folders.
+Any HTML that needs to be templated should be written in the `/siteTemplates` folder which will be preprocessed using [Mustache.js](https://github.com/janl/mustache.js) and then written to the `/site` folder.

 Hosted in S3 through CloudFront using basic HTML, CSS, and [Alpine.js](https://github.com/alpinejs/alpine) to help with interactivity.
 Charts for the site statistics will be handled using [Chart.js](https://www.chartjs.org/).

 Pages:
+  - Sign Up
+  - Verify
   - Sign In
-  - Sign Up
   - Reset Password
   - Profile
     - Shows sites
+    - Corresponds to `/sites` and `/sites/{siteId}`
+  - Statistics
-  - Site statistics per site ID
+    - Query parameter for `siteId` gives link per site
     - Overall page views graph
     - Graph per statistic with different lines for the top 10 values
+    - Corresponds to `/sites` and `/sites/{siteId}/stats`

 ### Email Snapshot